 and VBE.
 Both of these parameters are

-measured by the DCA.
+measured by the DCA55.
 This enables you to group your

 transistors that have similar gain figures for example.

-will the DCA show if my component is faulty?
+will the DCA55 show if my component is faulty?

 component".
 Sometimes it may still be able to see a